bfilipov/review_crawler/readme.md

  scrapy genspider jd jd.com

 ### setup:
- Using proxy broker we create a script to generate proxy list with 100 free proxies.
+ Using proxy broker we create a script to generate proxy list with few hundred free proxies.
  We create custom rotating user agent middleware.
  We set autothrottle, to slow down crawling.